-Mrs Shutt is our curriculum leader for Geography.
+Mrs Shutt is the curriculum lead for Geography.

 Our Intent for our Geography Curriculum

 Our geography curriculum is designed to equip pupils with the knowledge and understanding about diverse places, people and resources within natural and human environments.
 Pupils will develop their geographical skills in order to carry out effective geographical enquiries.

 Our Implementation for our Geography Curriculum

 Our geography lessons are based on big questions which are focussed on throughout the year.
 Geography is taught discretely using the Rising Stars scheme of work.
 Pupils are given opportunities to lead their own lines of geographic enquiries and record their findings in a variety of ways.
 As well as completing work inside the classroom, field work is a key part of our geography curriculum and allows pupils to apply their geographical skills in real-life settings.